Anxiety relief can be hard to come by.

 Related post: What You Can Expect at Your First Therapy Appointment

-7 Interesting Facts About Anxiety
+7 Interesting Anxiety Disorder Symptoms

 When a person lives with anxiety, it can feel very lonely.
 For one thing, when our brains are in a state of mental illness, they tend to tell us a lot of lies.
 One such lie is that our suffering is unique.
 While each person is different, we are far from having a unique struggle.
 There is always someone else out there going through something similar to you.